-- Civic leaders can ensure there are youthfriendly spaces in areas such as parks, community centres, schools and libraries, and cities and towns can create more safe and free spaces where youth can meet. - Cities can subsidize and increase accessibility to after-school programs offering sports and arts activities and homework clubs. - School boards and councils can ensure that children and youth have access to counsellors and youth workers to talk about anything from sexual health to family problems to employment. - School boards and councils can give power to Youth Committees and find other creative ways for youth to have a voice on issues that concern them.
-They can organize youth forums so that young people can gather and discuss issues and provide valuable perspective to municipal leaders.
+- Civic leaders can ensure there are youth-friendly spaces in areas such as parks, community centres, schools and libraries, and cities and towns can create more safe and free spaces where youth can meet. - Cities can subsidize and increase accessibility to after-school programs offering sports and arts activities and homework clubs. - School boards and councils can ensure that children and youth have access to counsellors and youth workers to talk about anything from sexual health to family problems to employment. - School boards and councils can organize youth forums so that young people can gather and discuss issues and provide valuable perspective to municipal leaders.